pedrooct/APIs_restaurant_service/README.md

 This web service is for delivering the information back to the user.
 The user is able to search for the restaurant based on location, name , street, etc ...
 He can also make reservation , where the web service is just a midddle man.
 When the reservation is valid , he will recieve a email with .ICS file (this is not the api).
+This API also uses memcached for a quick response.